Chapter 2: How to Market Your Product to Retailers

 Brand affinity is the connection your audience feels with your brand, usually resulting from a sense of shared values.
 It’s worth building brand affinity because it leads to customer loyalty.
 When customers feel connected to a brand, they are more likely to stick with the brand regardless of pricing or competition.

 As an example, think of a brand that resonates with you and reflects your lifestyle and values.
 If you’re a fan of a particular brand, chances are you enjoy supporting the company and feel good buying products from them.
+Custom packaging is one of the most efficient ways to make your products stand out and build your brand presence in-store.

 There are several ways to build brand affinity.
 Here are some tips: